jeromecoupe/webstoemp/_posts/2014-11-02-manipulating-craft-elementcriteriamodel-with-twig.md

 {% endraw %}
 {% endhighlight %}

-## Display related items on an entry pages
+## Display related items on an entry page

 Here is another albeit similar scenario.
 On an entry page, we want to display 5 related entries.
 Related entries are specified manually by administrators using an entries field.